axsy/bolt-extension-tagcloud/readme.md

         {{ pager() }}
     {% endblock content %}

-Then we just out tag cloud in the aside but previously check does this content type support tag clouds?
+Then we just output tag cloud in the aside but previously check does this content type support tag clouds?
 This can be done via `has_tag_cloud()` helper:

 aside.twig: